James Blyth (engineer): Career

 Blyth's other research interests included the relative efficiency of different forms of lighting, telephone communication, and microphones; he also contributed entries on a number of topics for the ninth edition of the Encyclopædia Britannica.

 Later life and death

 Blyth's son, Vincent James (1874–1916), and his son-in-law, George Edwin Allan (1870–1955), both became demonstrators, assistants and lecturers in the Department of Natural Philosophy.
 Blyth himself was awarded an honorary doctorate by the University of Glasgow in 1900.
 He died from apoplexy at his home in Glasgow on 15 May 1906.
-His friend Dr. James Colville remembered him as "a true man of science...one who by insight, patient toil, and mechanical ingenuity did much in his day to explain and illustrate many of the facts of physical science."
+His friend James Colville remembered him as "a true man of science...one who by insight, patient toil, and mechanical ingenuity did much in his day to explain and illustrate many of the facts of physical science."

 Legacy

 The Professor James Blyth Memorial Committee, composed of Blyth's former students and associates, was established in March 1907 to raise funds for a memorial to him.
 The memorial eventually took the form of endowing the Blyth Memorial Prizes, and erecting a wall plaque in the college.
 The turbine at Montrose Asylum was dismantled in 1914.
 Britain's first public utility wind turbine did not come into operation until 1951, when a prototype turbine built by John Brown Engineering of Glasgow was installed at Costa Head, Orkney.